xmb-cipher/fofe-ner/README.md

 ## kbp-system.py & kbp-ed-trainer.py & conll2003-ner-trainer.py
-They are training schedulers that takes [parsed input](#if-solution-is-not-given-also-input-format-of-the-evaluator) and [labels mentions](#if-solution-is-given-also-inputoutput-format-of-the-trainerevaluator).
+They are training schedulers that takes [parsed article with labels](#if-solution-is-given-also-inputoutput-format-of-the-trainerevaluator).

+## kbp-ed-evaluator & conll2003-ner-evaluator.py
+They takes [parsed article without labels](#if-solution-is-not-given-also-input-format-of-the-evaluator) and produces [parsed article with labels](#if-solution-is-given-also-inputoutput-format-of-the-trainerevaluator).

+## reformat.py & merge-tabs.py
+They convert [parsed artiles with labels](#if-solution-is-given-also-inputoutput-format-of-the-trainerevaluator) back the format of KBP golden tab.